Course Delivery for Fall '21

 Requesting a new loaner device

 Devices are available on loan for students who need them to participate in distance learning.
-You must be registered for the winter session and spring semester or the spring semester alone to request a loaner device.
+You must be registered for the Fall '21 semester to request a loaner device.
 If your course requires additional technology, please contact DeviceLoaner@qcc.cuny.edu with course and section.
-Students registered for the winter session only are ineligible for a loaner device.

-Students enrolled for the spring can submit a device request by clicking Loaner Request and logging in using their Tiger ID username and password.
+Students enrolled for the Fall can submit a device request by clicking Loaner Request and logging in using their Tiger ID username and password.

 For assistance with your Tiger ID account select password help at the bottom of the login page.